 In this sense, we combat ageism and work on all this in our working group, where the scene is diverse and exciting.

-Why should cities have a say on ageing challenges and long term care solutions?
+Why should cities have a voice in addressing ageing challenges and long-term care solutions?

 There are several reasons.

-Cities are at the core of the demographic change and the long term care strategy, even though the care sector isn’t harmonised.
+Cities are at the forefront of demographic changes and long-term care strategies, even though the care sector lacks harmonisation.

-Do you believe cities will need financial support from the national government or European institutions to face these future challenges?
-What do cities need, and what’s the best way to get that support?
+Will cities require financial support from national governments or European institutions to address these future challenges?
+What do cities need, and how can they obtain that support?

 In the Netherlands, we have extensive discussions about how we’ll be able to afford the care sector in 10 years.
 However, the demographic change is so significant that we may simply not be able to afford it.
 By that date, we need one and a half times the amount of people working at the moment, let alone the money.